-All students will create a new Ada specific Github account when they enroll in their digital skills course.
+All students will create a new Ada specific Github account during their digital skills course.
 Millions of developers use GitHub to build personal projects, support their businesses, and work together on open source technologies.
 Github is a vital online repository for Ada students and a source of inspiration as well as collaboration.